Image Recognition and Image Processing Techniques

-Image recognition technology has a great potential of wide adoption in various industries.
+An image recognition technology has a great potential for wide adoption in various industries.
 In fact, it’s not a technology of the future, but it’s already our present.
 Such corporations and startups as Tesla, Google, Uber, Adobe Systems etc heavily use image recognition.
 To prove that the technology marches around the world let’s look at the recent statistics.
 Researchers predict that the global market of image recognition will reach $38.92 billion by 2021.
 That’s quite a sound figure!
 So no wonder that more and more so-called imagetech applications that leverage image recognition emerge for various purposes and business verticals.

 What helps the expansion of image recognition technology today?
-It’s open-source tools that make programming easier, while computing more affordable.
+It’s open-source tools that make programming easier while computing more affordable.
 Open-source frameworks and libraries today make it possible for companies to benefit from image recognition technology exponentially.
-For instance, such massive open databases as Pascal VOC and ImageNet give access to millions of tagged images.
+For instance, such massive open databases as Pascal VOC and ImageNet give access to millions of images.
 In fact, they help companies and image tech startups to develop and improve their own machine learning apps and algorithms.
-For a real-time image recognition professional developers also use an open-source, cross-platform library called OpenCV.
+For a real-time image recognition, professional developers also use an open-source, cross-platform library called OpenCV.
 It’s considered the first point of addressing and the most authoritative resource for image recognition professionals.
 Another great set of libraries for computer vision include OpenNN, VXL and many other.

 But before jumping into more details on image recognition and processing it should be mentioned that images can be used in different ways.
 In mobile, web and software development images serve for a multitude of reasons, including:

 - Locating duplicates (exact or partial)

 - Camera’s image processing